 The Associate in Arts Degree for Transfer in Studio Arts focuses on visual literacy and provides students with the opportunity to develop skills that are needed to be successful in the visual arts.
 Students build both their confidence and their portfolios while participating in rigorous problem solving and conceptual assignments.
-The major introduces students to the foundations, history, and technical knowledge of the visual arts.
-Students acquire the skills to build a diverse body of work through participating in a contemporary program that promotes critical thinking, creative problem solving, and aesthetic understanding.
-Students will be prepared for a baccalaureate degree (BA or BFA) in Studio Art.
+The major introduces students to the foundations, history, and technical knowledge of Art.
+Students acquire the skills to build a diverse contemporary program that promotes critical thinking, creative problem solving, and aesthetic understanding.
+Students will be prepared for a baccalaureate degree in Studio Art.